graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/GQL006_CanNotMatchInputFieldToTheSourceField.md

-# GQL006: Invalid input field
+# GQL006: Can not match input field to the source field

 |                        | Value   |
 | ---------------------- | ------- |